What Happens When Lived Experience Gets a Seat at the Design Table

 But here is what Rebecca does not ask.

-A 2025 analysis by the Center for Health Care Strategies found that this pattern is the norm, not the exception: state and federal funders systematically underweight governance integration in grant scoring, with compliance thresholds typically ending at advisory board representation.
-Formal governance power remains with organizational leadership in the majority of programs reviewed.
-(CHCS, May 2025)
+A November 2024 brief from the Center for Health Care Strategies found that this pattern is the norm, not the exception.
+State and federal funders systematically underweight governance integration in grant scoring.
+Compliance thresholds typically end at advisory board representation.
+Formal governance power remains with organizational leadership in most programs reviewed (CHCS, November 2024).

 Rebecca is not negligent.
-She is operating inside a funding architecture that rewards narrative inclusion and does not measure design integration.
+She operates inside a funding architecture that rewards narrative inclusion and does not measure design integration.
 The incentive structure produces exactly the outcome it was built to produce: programs that look inclusive on paper and operate identically to programs that never asked.

 That is not a design partnership.